Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Experiments

-We analyze how different choices of $T$, $\alpha$, and $\gamma$ in MoDo affect the three-way trade-off in Figure~\ref{fig:T-alpha-gamma-ablation} (averaged over 10 random seeds with half standard deviation error bars).
-Figure~\ref{fig:T-ablation} shows that optimization error reduces while generalization error increases with $T$, aligning with the stability bound in Theorem~\ref{crlr:bound_stab_grad_MGDA} and optimization error bound in Theorem~\ref{thm:opt_err_modo_nonconvex_bounded_grad}, and shows the need for early stopping in non-convex settings to improve generalization.
-Furthermore, the CA direction error reduces with increasing $T$, which aligns with Lemma \ref{lemma:converge_MGDA_bounded_grad}.
-Figure~\ref{fig:lr-ablation} shows that for different $\alpha$, the PS optimization error and population risk initially decrease and then increase as $\alpha$ increases which aligns with Theorem~\ref{thm:opt_err_modo_nonconvex_bounded_grad} and \eqref{eq:bound_nc_pop}.
-On the other hand, there is an overall increase in CA direction error with $\alpha$, which aligns with Lemma \ref{lemma:converge_MGDA_bounded_grad}.
-Figure~\ref{fig:gamma-ablation} shows that increasing $\gamma$ increases the PS population and optimization errors but decreases CA direction error.
-This matches our bound for PS optimization error in Theorem~\ref{thm:opt_err_modo_nonconvex_bounded_grad}, PS population risk in~\eqref{eq:bound_nc_pop}, and Lemma \ref{lemma:converge_MGDA_bounded_grad} for small $\gamma$ values.
+We examine the impact of different choices of $T$, $\alpha$, and $\gamma$ on the three-way trade-off in Figure~\ref{fig:T-alpha-gamma-ablation} (averaged over 10 random seeds with 0.5 standard deviations as error bars).
+Figure~\ref{fig:T-ablation} shows that increasing $T$ reduces optimization error and CA direction distance but increases generalization error, aligning with optimization error bound in Theorem~\ref{thm:opt_err_modo_nonconvex_bounded_grad}, the CA direction distance bound in Theorem~\ref{lemma:converge_MGDA_bounded_grad}, and the generalization bound in Theorem~\ref{crlr:bound_stab_grad_MGDA}.
+Figure~\ref{fig:lr-ablation} shows that increasing $\alpha$ leads to an initial decrease and subsequent increase in PS optimization error and population risk. which aligns with Theorem~\ref{thm:opt_err_modo_nonconvex_bounded_grad} and~\eqref{eq:bound_nc_pop}.
+On the other hand, there is an overall increase in CA direction distance with $\alpha$, which aligns with Theorem~\ref{lemma:converge_MGDA_bounded_grad}.
+Figure~\ref{fig:gamma-ablation} shows that increasing $\gamma$ increases both the PS population and optimization errors but decreases CA direction distance.
+This matches our bounds for PS optimization error in Theorem~\ref{thm:opt_err_modo_nonconvex_bounded_grad}, PS population risk in~\eqref{eq:bound_nc_pop}, and CA direction distance in Theorem~\ref{lemma:converge_MGDA_bounded_grad}.

-Finally, we compare the performance of MoDo with static weighting in multi-task image classification on Office-31 \citep{saenko2010adapting} multi-domain dataset with 3 objectives in Table~\ref{tab:office-31-results}.
-Hyperparameters of all methods are chosen based on the best validation performance.
-Results show that MoDo achieves comparable performance with static weighting and MGDA, if not better, under proper hyperparameters.
-Here $\Delta \mathcal{A} \%$ denotes average performance degradation compared to dedicated single-task learners.
-Additional experimental results and details are presented in Appendix~\ref{sub_app:image_classification_experiment} due to space limitations.